 Where does the buck stop?
 It stops with us--when we stop blaming others and assert our right and responsibility to choose a cleaner process to nominate and elect our public employees.
-And now, using new technologies, we can do it.
+And now, using individual resources and technology, we can do it.
 Our "for sale" politics is an insane joke--but my plan to run around it isn't insane and it isn't funny.

 My name is Jay Williams.
 I'm running for US Senate in Iowa in 2014 without accepting any money—yours, mine, or anyone else’s.
 My campaign will receive no monetary donations and will be entirely self-organizing.
 There will be no paid staff to tell me what to think, say or do.
 There will be no paid advertising.
 Instead, using our own tools and technology, we, as volunteers, will do everything that needs to be done, or it won’t be done.
 Then, when I’m elected without the burdens, temptations and pandering required to raise money, I’ll be free to serve full time.

 Money buys exclusive access and special favors while secrecy permits and perpetuates it.
 It’s as simple and toxic as that.
 Check out this video for the best research and explanation I've seen on how big and bad it is.